shankar1011/My-Trello-Clone/README.md

 5. Client-side path: how to use local storage, save data to the local storage, and read data from the local storage.
 6. Server-side path: how to use databases, save data to the database, and read data from the database.

-Most improtantly it will also contain all the required accessibility feature with Firefox and Chrome.
+Most improtantly it will also cater all the required accessibility feature with Firefox and Chrome.